buddypress/BuddyPress-build/readme.txt

 = Can I use my existing WordPress theme? =

-Yes you can.
+Of course!
 First install and activate BuddyPress, then download and activate the <a href="http://wordpress.org/extend/plugins/bp-template-pack/">template extension pack</a>.
 This plugin will run you through the process step-by-step.

+Be sure to also try out the default theme bundled with BuddyPress.
+It provides all the awesome features of a standard WordPress blog, but also integrates the BuddyPress features both seamlessly and beautfully.
+It's also really easy to modify with custom header support, widget support and via a <a href="http://codex.buddypress.org/how-to-guides/building-a-buddypress-child-theme/">child theme</a>.

 = Will this work on standard WordPress and WordPress MU? =